 Properly formed group captives adhere to IRS tax laws

-A properly run group captive guide the members through the process and to ensure compliance with all U.S. regulations.
+A properly run group captive guides the members through the process and to ensure compliance with all U.S. regulations.

 Group Dividends Defined

 Dividends represent the distribution of captive profits to shareholders.
 Members receive the underwriting profit based on their own loss experience.
 While all members have equal ownership, dividends vary depending on the individual premium size and claims performance.